 An agreement in principle was reached with Canada.

 Lead plaintiffs and Canada signed a settlement agreement.
 60-day notice period begins.

 Deadline for Class members to file objections or statements in support of the settlement.

 May 7, 2019:

-All statements of support and objection forms will be filed with the Court.
+All statements of support and objection forms were filed with the Court.

 May 13-15, 2019:

-Settlement approval hearings to take place in Winnipeg, MB.
+Settlement approval hearings took place in Winnipeg, MB.

 About Class Counsel

 The Plaintiffs in this matter are represented by class counsel Robert Winogron, Jeremy Bouchard and Mary M. Thomson of the law firm Gowling WLG (Canada) LLP.
 Mr. Winogron and Mr. Bouchard have over 30 years of combined legal experience in the area of Aboriginal Law and Litigation.
 Ms. Thomson is a class action specialist and has 35 years of litigation experience.
 Gowling WLG is a national law firm which is consistently recognized for its representative work on behalf of First Nations and Aboriginal organizations across Canada.